 A harder look at the endemic and continuing conflicts in Africa was particularly challenging and it started to become clear that the continuing struggles needed some source of income, that this was often resources and that it was possible that the resources control had become the object of the struggle overtaking any previous goals.
 That it was not a breakdown of the system but a way of creating a new system of income and profit and power.
 When the World Bank group led by Collier started to investigate the economics of civil war starting what became known as the greed versus grievance debate there was a profound impact on the subject area.
 Collier and Hoffler produced a series of careful and detail empirical studies which looked at the cause of conflict and explanations for their continuation/duration.
 The results suggested that it was greed (often represented by the proportion of primary commodities in GDP and other such indicators) rather than grievance that explain civil wars.
 There was little impact of the factors that had tended to be assumed of primary importance in the past.
 There was a furious response and a lively debate.
 The results was to accept that grievance may be involved in starting conflicts, but that that they are likely to be captured by more economic concerns over time.
 Collier focuses on feasibility durability and opportunity of civil war explained by greed rather than actual start of conflict.
 When this work was being produced there was no real reason why this should have been done in the context of a neoclassical model of rational agent, other than publishing in the economics journals, but it was.
 A lot of the responses were not.
+Since the initial colourful exchanges the debate has settled down to an interesting multidimensional analysis of the determinants of civil wars (Arnson and Zartman, 2006)

 Important findings came out of these debates that have important implications for policy.
-It is important to recognise that war economies have a logic and incentive structure, that shell or shadow states exist as do commerce and trade links and financial links within such structures and that the distinction between criminal and non criminal transactions is rather blurred in such environments.
+It is important to recognise that economic issues are important in wars and that war economies develop that have a logic and incentive structure; that shell or shadow states exist as do commerce and trade links and financial links within such structures; and that the distinction between criminal and non criminal transactions is rather blurred in such environments.
 It is important that international agencies recognise this and that the design of peace accords reflects this complexity.
 Otherwise policies will have unforeseen and potentially catastrophic effects, for example criminals may be maintaining vital trade links within a conflict zone, to simply normalise trade relations without proving an alternative could lead to serious problems, such as famine in particular local areas (Duffield, 2001).

-From the Marxist perspective criticism of the historic nature of the available theories.
-Fail to recognise some conflicts are primitive accumulation rather than some simple greed or grievance trade off (Cramer, 2002)
+From the Marxist perspective there is criticism of the ahistoric nature of the available theories, such as their failure to recognise some conflicts are primitive accumulation rather than some simple greed or grievance trade off (Cramer, 2002)